 What do we mean by preparing for adulthood?

-Preparing for adulthood is a series of stages that all young people go through when they move on from being a teenager to becoming an adult.
+Preparing for adulthood describes a series of stages that all young people go through when they move on from being a teenager to becoming an adult.
 It can be an exciting time of new opportunities, choices and increased independence.
-But it can also be a difficult and uncertain time for some young people with special educational needs and disabilities (SEND) who may need more careful help and planning through each stage.
-We often call this “transition planning”
+But it can also be an uncertain time for some young people especially if you have special educational needs and disabilities (SEND) and may need more help to plan through each stage.

-In Bromley, we want all young people with SEND to reach their potential by achieving the best possible outcomes in adult life.
-This is why it is especially important that young people and families are fully involved when making plans and decisions for this next stage in life.
+We want all young people with SEND to reach their potential by achieving the best possible outcomes in life.
+This is why it is especially important that you and your families are fully involved when making plans and decisions for this next stage in life.

 Education, employment and training